SausageMuffins/Mind-Palace/Notes/Computer Engineering/Computer Systems.md

 #### Kernel

 The Kernel is a program that serves as the "manager" or "handler" for the entire computer.
-It will allocate resources from the hardware (such as CPU, memory, I/O devices) for the processes.

 ==The kernel have full access/privilege to the computer's resources== (hardware) to carry out it's role as part of the operating system.
 This is also known as the **kernel mode**.
 As a result, the kernel will have full knowledge of where all the data is stored.

 **Managing Resources**
-When a program wants to use resources, it has to coordinate with the kernel and perform [[System Calls]].
+- When a program wants to use resources, it has to coordinate with the kernel and perform [[System Calls]].

 **Protecting Resources**
-Since the kernel is so powerful, we need to ensure that we guard the kernel - not every program can access it's code/go in to kernel mode.
-Hence, this also means that the ==kernel must have controlled entry-points - Interrupts, Illegal Operations, Reset.==
+-  ==Kernel must have controlled entry-points== - Interrupts, Illegal Operations, Reset.

-A consequence of these controlled entry-points lead to system calls: when a program wants to access resources (CPU, I/O devices, memory) from the computer.
+- Programs and processes can only perform [[System Calls]] when they want to access resources (CPU, I/O devices, memory) from the computer.

 **Scheduling Jobs and Instructions**

-The kernel is also responsible for scheduling different jobs and instructions for the CPU to execute to minimize idle time.
+- The kernel is also responsible for scheduling different jobs and instructions for the CPU to execute to minimize idle time.
 This is highly related to the concept of [[Multiprogramming In Computer Systems|Multiprogramming]]

 ---